Billy Ryan High School: Football

-The current head coach of the football program at Ryan is Dave Henigan.
-Formerly, it was Joey Florence.
-Under his guidance, Ryan won state championships in 2001 and 2002 and played in four straight title games from 2000–2003.
-In 2013, Coach Florence moved up to become the district athletic director and was replaced by the current coach, Henigan, from Grapevine.
-Ryan currently has two freshmen teams (Red and Blue), two junior varsity teams (Red and Blue), and one varsity team.
+Ryan won state championships in 2001 and 2002 and played in four straight title games from 2000 to 2003.
+There are currently two freshmen teams (Red and Blue), two junior varsity teams (Red and Blue), and one varsity team.

 The football team annually competes in a rivalry football match against district rival, Guyer High School, called the "Crosstown Showdown".

-Ryan has had games nationally televised three times - once on ESPN2, and once on Fox Sports Network, which were against Southlake Carroll High School.

 In 2019, Ryan advanced to the 5A Division 1 championship game where they lost to Shadow Creek High School 22-28.

 In January 2021, The Ryan Raiders won the football 5A state championship against Cedar Park High School.

 Softball

-The Ryan High softball team was previously coached by Aimee Foutch.
-She joined the program as assistant coach for the 2003 season, leaving her position as an assistant coach with Sanger High School where, in 2001, she led Sanger to the 3A state title.
-Foutch took over as head coach of Ryan High softball program in 2004.
-After several dismal seasons, the Lady Raiders turned around in the 2007 season to become district champions and made an appearance at the state title game the same season.
+The Lady Raiders were district champions in 2007 and made an appearance at the state title game the same season.
 Both titles were firsts for the team.
-Coach Matt Buettner joined Ryan’s program in 2016, replacing Foutch.
 The Lady Raiders softball team plays at Tina Minke Field on the Ryan High campus.